 This reading tells a beautifully clear story: while it may feel like we’re alone, lost, trapped, and without the resources that we need to thrive, in fact, we simply need to leave behind self-limiting narratives and take action to change our circumstances.

-The stories that we tell ourselves have power — but by acknowledging situations and relationships that are harmful, being willing to accept help, in seeking truth and objectivity, we can enter a new stage of growth, awareness, and self-love.
+The stories that we tell ourselves have power, but by acknowledging harmful situations and relationships, being willing to accept help, and seeking truth and objectivity, we can enter a new stage of growth, awareness, and self-love.

-We deserve compassion, honesty, and safety, and in recognizing what we are walking away from, in making space for new dreams, those gifts are all within reach.
+We deserve compassion, honesty, and safety, and by recognizing what we are walking away from and making space for new dreams, those gifts are all within reach.

 How do you celebrate Samhain?
 What does the Death card have to teach us about saying goodbye?
 When has an ending that felt painful in the moment but resulted in something new and beautiful?